asciinema/asciicast2gif/README.md

 # a2gif

-a2gif is a script for generating PNG previews from asciicast JSON files.
+a2gif is a script for generating GIF animations from asciicast JSON files.

 ## Installation